mantisbt-plugins/Defcon/README.md

 ## Installation

-1. [Download] the plugin here: https://github.com/mantisbt-plugins/Defcon/archive/refs/heads/main.zip
+1. Download the plugin here
 2. Copy the plugin's code into a `Defcon` directory in your Mantis installation's `plugins/` directory.
 Note that the name is case sensitive.
 3. Log into Mantis as an administrator, and go to _Manage -> Manage Plugins_.